Asking for Employer Info vs. Using Employer Appends: What to Know

 Are you missing employment information in your database?

-YES: Before you can take advantage of matching gifts or other workplace giving campaigns, you need one essential piece of data: where your donors work.
+YES: Before you can take advantage of matching gifts or other workplace giving campaigns, you need one essential piece of data: where your supporters work.
 If your CRM is filled with blank employer fields, that’s a clear sign that an employer append could be beneficial.

 Appending employer data helps fill these gaps efficiently, especially for organizations with a large donor base and limited staff capacity.
 Even if only a portion of your records can be matched, it’s often enough to uncover significant corporate giving potential and segment communications more effectively.